 - Victim awareness classes and activities

 - Service-learning programs

 - Parenting skill development

 According to the National Center on Mental Health and Juvenile Justice, services delivered through diversion programs typically occur in the community either on school campuses, on community sites, or in the youth’s home.

-- maintaining youth connectedness and engagement in the community by keeping the youth in his/her environment; and
+- maintaining youth connectedness and engagement in the community by keeping the youth in their environment

-- a reduction in cost compared to court processing and/or secure placement.5
+- a reduction in cost compared to court processing and/or secure placement.6

 Diversion can be an integral part of any jurisdiction’s graduated continuum of options for youth already involved or at risk of becoming involved with the juvenile justice system.

 In recent years more research has been conducted exploring the potential harms of diversion programs as well, suggesting that continued work on the efficacy and implementation of diversion programming is necessary.
 Drawbacks of diversion programming may include: net widening (assigning diversion programming to youth who otherwise would not have been in contact with the justice system, rather than exclusively implementing diversion interventions on the target population of delinquent youth who without diversion efforts would be in the deep end of the juvenile justice system), increased recidivism due to the low-stakes consequences that youth perceive from diversion measures, and inequitable access to and use of diversion programming wherein Black and other non-White youth are disproportionately ushered into the formal juvenile justice system rather than being offered diversion programming to the extent of their White counterparts.
 7